easierdata/multi-temporal-crop-classification-training-data/doc/Configuration Properties.md

 ## Training Dataset Parameters

+The default values are based on the defined criteria that's defined by Clark CGA's [crop classification training data](https://github.com/ClarkCGA/multi-temporal-crop-classification-training-data) repository.

-The following parameters define the criteria for creating the training dataset.
+> :warning: The following parameters define the criteria for creating the training dataset.
 It's not recommended to change these values unless you are familiar with the data and the requirements for the training dataset.
-The default values are based on the defined criteria that's defined by Clark CGA's [crop classification training data](https://github.com/ClarkCGA/multi-temporal-crop-classification-training-data) repository.

 - **cloud_cover_threshold**: The cloud cover criteria for % total cloud coverage in the entire image.
 Default is `5`.

-## Coordinate Reference Systems
+### Coordinate Reference Systems

 - **geographic_crs**: Default coordinate reference system for geographic transformations.
 Default is `"EPSG:4326"`.
-- **projected_crs**: Default coordinate reference system for projected transformations.
-Default is `"EPSG:5070"`, which CDL dataset uses.
+- **projected_crs**: Default coordinate reference system for projected transformations, which CDL dataset uses.
+Default is `"EPSG:5070"`.

-## Crop Classification Mapping
+### Crop Classification Mapping

 - **class_mapping**: Classification values for the crop type classes.
   - `0`: No Data